 - [$3.29 a month] 2-years - $79.00

 Fastest VPN for torrenting

 The company’s boast that it’s the ‘world’s fastest VPN’ isn’t an idle one, as Hide.me offers some truly impressive performance levels, actually slightly improving upon our regular download speeds.
 The client is well-designed and simple to use, automatically selecting the fastest server available at the time.
-There is also a strict ‘no logging, ever’ policy in place, with the service boasting OpenVPN, PPTP, L2TP, IPsec, SoftEther and SSTP protocols.
+There is also a strict ‘no logging, ever’ policy in place, with it boasting OpenVPN, PPTP, L2TP, IPsec, SoftEther, SSTP and IKEv2 protocols.